breton123/BSCTokenTracker/README.md

 Setup:
 - pip install -r requirements.txt
-- Add you Wallet address to config.txt
+- Add your Wallet address to config.txt
-- Add you Private Key to config.txt
+- Add your Private Key to config.txt

 How it Works:
 - The program tracks all transactions going through the blockchain and only searches for ones coming from your wallet.
 It gets the contract address of the token you bought and starts a new thread to track the price.
 It currently has a stop loss at 20% and a trailing take profit at 5%.
 This can be changed easily though.